When you’re looking to set up your online store, Shopify is a great choice.

 Much of what you’re doing is improving the loading times of your pages and minimizing the hassle of actively browsing your site.
 This will make users want to stay and shop.
 If it takes too long to load, or users are bombarded by large obnoxious product images, they will likely be turned off and go shop elsewhere.

 It isn’t that complicated in terms of sales keywords.
-Simply think to yourself, “If I wanted to buy what I sell, how would I search for it in Google?”
+Simply think to yourself, “If I wanted to buy what I sell, how would I search for it in Google?” (keyword research).

 Yes, we know, you’re trying to sell products, that doesn’t mean you can just stick some pictures and prices up and start selling.
 Having a web presence means just that, having a presence.